Produce Perfectly Straight Seams and Strips of Consistent Widths!

 Have you ever had to piece strips together and been unable to produce finished strips of the exact same width?
 Sometimes, no matter how straight or accurate your seams, the strips themselves were cut a bit off, especially if you’re using pre-cuts.

 That makes it difficult to produce accurate strip sets of the correct finished width.
 And, the width of each strip within the set can vary a bit from the others.
 That’s very annoying when you need to match seams in the next step of the construction process.

 Bonnie Hunter noticed a student using a technique that produces perfectly accurate widths between seams.
-It may take a bit of trial and error to become proficient with it but soon you’ll be producing perfectly straight and evenly spaced strips.
+Give it a try and allow for a bit of trial and error to get the hang of it.
+You’ll soon become proficient and producing perfectly straight and evenly spaced strips.

 She’s done a great job of writing up how it was done so we’ll let Bonnie explain.

 Image Source: The photo at the top of the page is from The Cottage Mama.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!

 PLEASE NOTE: Quilting Digest does not sell or otherwise provide patterns directly.
 We showcase patterns and projects from various vendors, bloggers and other sources.
 Please make a note of where you access a pattern (the link in the yellow box toward the end of each Quilting Digest article).
 That way you can contact Support for that source if you have downloading problems or other issues.
 Thank you!